nstamatelopoulos/OCP-disconnected-wrapper/README.md

-# disconnected-registry
+# Disconnected-registry
-This is a tool to quickly create a mirror registry and a disconnected Openshift cluster for quick reproducers.
+This is a tool to quickly create a mirror registry and a disconnected Openshift cluster for quick reproducers regarding OLM, image management and disconnected type of reproducers.

-# Additional information
+# Description
 The tool creates the mirror registry using the [mirror-registry](https://docs.openshift.com/container-platform/4.12/installing/disconnected_install/installing-mirroring-creating-registry.html) script.
 Although it makes it much easier as it automatically makes some other actions like the below:
 - Creates an EC2 instance to host the registry on AWS.
 (VPC,Security,Groups, Gateway, Routing, Certificates, oc-mirror and many more..)
+- If the user creates a cluster it mirrors the images for the specified release generates the install-config.yaml, editing some manifests and finally lunches a fully disconnected installation of OCP.

+These tasks can take a desent amount of time to setup and when the need is frequent you get the point how this project started.

+# Small Summary of what the tool does:

+The user depending the flags used will trigger a series of automated tasks like, Mirror-Registry will get created, it will download the appropriate binaries and mirror all the images for the release you have specified with the **--cluster-version** flag, then will create all required manifests (install-config.yaml and will modify some yaml files inside the manifests dir)
+It does that using the provided pull-secret, public-key and some data from the terraform provissioned infrastructure the cluster is depending on.
+Then the openshift-installer will be started to create the cluster.

 # Dependencies
 - Terraform
 - AWS credentials
-- Pull-Secrets
+- Pull-Secret
 - SSH key-pair
-- Optional: Golang installed so to be able to run or compile the program.
-One can get the binary directly from the repo.

 # How to setup
 - Terraform:

 Can be installed using the package manager of each distribution (yum, apt etc..)

-- AWS credentials (Access Key)
+- AWS credentials (Access Key):

 Need to have AWS Credentials in ~/.aws/credentials file to be used from terraform when creating or destroying the infrastructure components.
 This can be set using AWS CLI command "aws configure" or manually add the credentials under ~/.aws/credentials using the below format:
 ~~~